asgeissler/RNA-Schlange/README.md

 will be downloaded.

-        # After a complete run of the pipeline, snapshot the conda envs
+        # After a complete run of the pipeline (to make sure all works), snapshot the conda envs
         snakemake --containerize > Dockerfile
         # Convert to a singularity file
         # mambaforge does not have curl installed -> use wget